ChitrakCDB/Array-and-pointers/README.md

 Get next float from input:
 the program is similar to next integer program but instead of integer we are getting float values.

+strcat(s,t) copies the string t to the end of s:

+int this program we have used mgetline function i have useed this before also which takes the line and read it till the end of file. and the function mystrcat reads the line untile it is 0 and then the value of t is combined with s \\(*s=*t)!='\0'.